Michael Skakel 'elated and very thankful' after murder conviction overturned, lawyer says

 "The Connecticut Supreme Court, for its part, has never hesitated to reverse a decision that would have resulted in an injustice," Fitzpatrick said.

-But now that Skakel's conviction has been overturned, attention turns to the qustion of did kill Moxley in 1975.
-Fitzpatrick refused to say if prosecutors suspected Skakel's brother Thomas could be responsible for the murder.
+But now that Skakel's conviction has been overturned, attention turns to the question of who did kill Moxley, who was beaten to death with a golf club in Greenwich, Connecticut.
+Fitzpatrick refused to say if prosecutors suspected Skakel's older brother, Thomas, could be responsible for the murder.

 "That someone else committed this crime is inherent in the case.
 It goes hand-in-hand with the fact that at the time Martha Moxley was killed, Michael Skakel was at a location far from her home," Fitzpatrick said.